 - Fresh basil or parsley

-In a large soup, brown Italian sausage and ground beef over medium heat until mostly cooked.
+In a large soup pot, brown Italian sausage and ground beef over medium heat until mostly cooked.

-Remove heat with a slotted spoon, leaving behind pan drippings.
+Remove meat with a slotted spoon, leaving behind pan drippings.

 Turn heat up to medium-high and sauté peppers, onions, garlic and spices until onions are translucent.